franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Add emojis in messages (emojis list...).
+  - Make a way to load the emojis when the html 'runs' (use load_emojis func).
 - Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide' then when clicked again erase all the muted chats and 'hide' display a show again for do this 'diplay change' you actually need to change the show button to hide